News on field service management and optimization

 Summary

-1. Digitalization Becomes an Essential Standard
+1. Digitalization Becomes an Unavoidable Standard

-Key Figures:
+Some Key Figures:

-• +30% of companies have adopted a field service management software in 2025 compared to 2023.
+• +30% of companies have adopted field service management software in 2025 compared to 2023.

 • 80% of maintenance and installation companies use mobile applications for their technicians.